francescadisanto/Improving-Robustness-of-Deepfake-Detectors-through-Gradient-Regularization/README.md

 ```
 - beta controls the contribution of adversarial loss

+### ablation study
+In this section, we evaluate the impact of the key components of our method on model performance.
+Specifically, we analyze the influence of:

+- **Gradient Regularization weight (α)**
+- **Adversarial Training weight (β)**
+- **Perturbation strength (ε)**

+on the validation accuracy and robustness of the model.

+This systematic exploration allows us to identify the optimal combination of hyperparameters to be used in the final training setup.
+By testing different values of `α`, `β`, and `ε` independently, we gain insight into how each component contributes to improved generalization and adversarial robustness.

 ##  Adversarial Evaluation

 To test the robustness, both models are tested using three adversarial attacks: